Our cookies

 Their hosts have made huge investments into expanding 4G into rural areas and it really shows.
 They’re beginning to catch up to networks on Vodafone and EE when it comes to rural 4G coverage (see 5G below).

-We used our iD SIM in different urban, suburban and rural areas to see what their signal is like in real life.
+We took our iD SIM and tested signal in urban, suburban and rural locations to see what you can expect in real life.

 Useful link: Check iD Mobile's coverage